 | Food packaging | Grease-resistant paper and paperboard coatings | Direct transfer to food |

 The dominant continuing source for most people is water.
 AFFF was sprayed at fire training grounds and crash sites for decades, and the PFOS went straight into the soil and from there into the aquifer.
-The US Department of Defense has identified more than 450 military installations with confirmed PFAS contamination in groundwater or drinking water with confirmed PFAS contamination.
+By the most recent GAO reporting, the US Department of Defense has identified 718 military installations where PFAS was used or may have been released — GAO-25-107401, June 2024 data where PFAS was used or may have been released, with preliminary assessment or site inspection completed at 712 of them.
 Freshwater fish are the other under-recognised route — PFOS biomagnifies up the aquatic food chain, and locally caught fish can carry concentrations far above what's in the water they swim in.
 The foam put out the fire.
 The PFOS went into the aquifer.

 PFOS turned up in fish, birds, and marine mammals on every continent when researchers surveyed global wildlife in .
 The team collected tissue samples from the Great Lakes to remote Arctic marine habitats — industrialised coastlines and pristine environments alike.
 The chemical was in virtually every sample, at concentrations that climbed at each step up the food chain Giesy and Kannan 2001.
 Animals that had never been near a factory or a fire training ground carried measurable PFOS in their tissue.
 Subsequent polar bear sampling across seven circumpolar populations found concentrations in some subpopulations exceeding immunotoxic effect thresholds Smithwick et al. 2005.